Maxwell1126/Daily-Orders-App/README.md

 ![Crew Dashboard screen shot](wireframes/Crew_Dashboard.png)

 ### 3 Order Sheet
-#### The crew member can manipulate quantities of products in an order (Cannot got below zero).
+#### The crew member can manipulate quantities of products in an order (Cannot got below zero), or leave a note.
 The crew Member can also go forward and backward in time.
 ![Order Sheet screen shot](wireframes/Order_Sheet.png)

 ### 4 Past Order Sheet